 A miscarriage, which is also referred to as a spontaneous abortion, is the loss of pregnancy usually before 24 weeks.
-The majority of miscarriage occur within the first 12 weeks of fetal gestation.
-After the 12th week, the chances of a miscarriage drop to below 10% of all known pregnancies.
-This fact, however, does not remove the chance of a second trimester miscarriage.
-Miscarriage occurring in the 2nd trimester of the pregnancy are rare and often unexpected.
+The majority of miscarriages occur within the first 12 weeks of fetal gestation.
+After the 12th week of pregnancy, the chances of a miscarriage drop to below 10% but miscarriages in the second trimester, while rare and unexpected, do happen.

-Miscarriage or Stillbirth
+Miscarriage Or Stillbirth

-The Reasons for a Second Trimester Miscarriage
+Causes Of Second Trimester Miscarriage

-The Symptoms of a Second Trimester Miscarriage
+Symptoms Of Second Trimester Miscarriage

 The Incompetent Cervix